-Jacqui Gupta, BBC, UK and Eva-Lis Green, NLS, Sweden
+JACQUI GUPTA, BBC, UK and EVA-LIS GREEN, NLS, Sweden

 A flashback to the trends and evolutions that Archives and Media has experienced over the past 20 years.
 How have the Sceneries and Roles changed?
 What were the buzzwords 20 years ago up to the present day?
 What was it like in 1998 – what did we expect?
 What has happened through our journey of evolution, what is constant and what are the transformations?

-Patrick Aichroft, Fraunhofer IDMT, Germany
+PATRICK AICHROTH, Fraunhofer IDMT, Germany

 In this presentation, Patrick Aichroth will showcase how audio analysis Techniques developed by Fraunhofer can be used for two domains:

 1. Audio forensics: how signal analysis and machine learning can be used to detect suspicious locations within (potentially manipulated) speech material, hence supporting the process of validating audio material.